 In 1936, the monastery was rebuilt but suffered severe destruction in December 1943 in the hands of German troops.
-All 22 monks and all other staff members were executed and their bodies thrown over a cliff.
-Today, one can admire a number of important and unique relics which are kept in a special hall.
+All 22 monks and all other staff members were executed and their bodies were were thrown over a cliff.
+Today, one can admire a number of important and unique relics that are kept in a special hall.

 About 120 years ago Odontotos rack railway started from the seaside town of Diakopto parallel to the river and climbed to Kalavrita through bridges and tunnels.
 Since then, the Vouraikos river and Odontotos go together.

 The Vouraikos Gorge forms a deep and incredibly beautiful gorge.
 It starts between Helmos and Panachaikos mountains and it reaches the Diakopto seaside town.
 Vouraikos river springs from the mountains in Kalavrita and exits at the Corinthian Gulf next to the beach of Diakopto.
 The gorge is rich in flora and fauna and it is part of the network Natura 2000.

-The little train incorporated so well to the natural environment that it seems that it had always been there.
+The little train incorporated so well into the natural environment that it seems that it had always been there.
 The way it was constructed did not put a strain on the ecosystem of the gorge.
-Using stone and wood from the area the technicians’ work is so perfect that someone may think that the nature worked on its own.
+Using stone and wood from the area the technicians’ work is so perfect that someone may think that nature worked on its own.

 Odontotos is not just a train.
 Vouraikos gorge and Odontotos rack railway from Diakopto to Kalavrita is a unique attraction in Greece.
 In an area full of towns, villages, hospitable inhabitants, unique environment, and the scent of Greek life.
 In order to write the history of this place, we need volumes of books but a trip on the train will give you a real taste.
 Odontotos is waiting for you.

-You will board the train in Zachlorou village (15 min from Mega Spilaio monastery) and enjoy a great 40 minutes experience going down the mountain following an amazing route.
+You will board the train in Kalavrita or Zachlorou village and enjoy a great 55 minutes experience going down the mountain following an amazing route.